wso2/docs-mi/en/docs/reference/connectors/ldap-connector/ldap-connector-example.md

 **Expected Response**:
 1. You should get a 'Success' response.
 2. Open Apache Directory Studio and category DIT (Directory Information Tree) shows the hierarchical content of the directory.
-Expand, collapse the tree and you will see the new entries.
-Select the entry and you will see it's attributes and values on Entry Editor.
+Expand, and collapse the tree and you will see the new entries.
+Select the entry and you will see its attributes and values on Entry Editor.
     ![image]({{base_path}}/assets/img/integrate/connectors/ldap_connector/ldap-connector-directory-studio-view.png)